mngmay/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - the representation of your code!

 2. What is an event?

+An action that happens to HTML elements - JavaScript can be used to react to various types of events and enhance functionality

 3. What is an event listener?

+A function that is 'listening' for an event to occur and once it does, ties it to a callback for a reaction to the event.

 4. Why would we convert a NodeList into an Array?

+So that more array methods can be applied, otherwise NodeLists can only utilize the .forEach array method.

 5. What is a component?

+Reusable pieces of code that can be used to build elements sharing functionality and styling composed of HTML, CSS, or JavaScript.

 ### Git Set up